dekuNukem/PicoRC/sirius1.md

 	* You can just cut it off, no need to replace.
 * If no short, you can leave it or cut it.

-How they look like after the big oops:
+How they look after the big woopsie:

 ![Alt text](photos/sirius1/explode.png)